-So the people of Israel gathered, some more, some less.
+So the people of Israel gathered manna for their families, some more, some less.
 When they measured it with an omer, whoever gathered much had nothing left over, and whoever gathered little still had enough.
 When the sun grew hot, the manna melted into the ground and was gone.